-While 20% of the population has a disability the sad truth is, we don’t often see characters with a disability in our favourite shows.
-Even when TV shows do feature a character with a disability, 95% of time they’re played by an able bodied actor – pretty unfair huh?
+While 20% of the population has a disability, we don’t often see characters with a disability in our favourite shows.
+Even when TV shows do feature a character with a disability, only 12% are portrayed authentically by an actor with the same disability – pretty unfair huh?

 On a more positive note, a handful of high-profile TV shows have recently started doing their bit to reduce this Hollywood stigma by introducing characters with disability into their storylines.

 Let’s take a look at four of these characters, and where you can check them out for yourself.

 Video content description: Sam, Julia and Elmo play instruments.
 Sam explains that people with autism can sometimes find loud noises too much.

 This much-loved classic kids’ TV show has been breaking ground over its 51 year run – and that’s not slowing down anytime soon with the introduction of a character with autism, a muppet named Julia.